evermoving/SystemCaptioner/README.md

 User-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.

 By default, the app runs on and requires nVidia CUDA (cudnn + cublas).
-You can tell the app to run on CPU, but it might result in slower performance.
+You can also choose to run it on CPU.

 ## Get started (Windows)